For Medical Students

 For additional information on electives in Anatomic and Clinical Pathology, please contact us at (585) 273-4580 or send us an e-mail.

-- Consolidate their basic science knowledge and experience.
+- Consolidate your basic science knowledge and experience.

-- Participate in clinical or basic research projects.
+- Participate in clinical or basic science research projects.